Vermilion Provincial Park: Activities

 The park is open year-round, but is only staffed during the summer (from May 15 to September 23).

 There are a number of trails for cross-country skiing in winter and horseback riding during summer.
-The park also has 14.9km of maintained hiking and biking trails as well as 5km of paved paths that can be used for rollerblading.
+The park also has 14.9 km of maintained hiking and biking trails as well as 5 km of paved paths that can be used for rollerblading.
 Named trails in the park include Wild Rose Trail, Cathedral Loop, Fescue Trail, and Lakeside Trail.

 Fishing is also allowed in the Vermilion River Reservoir, with a designated pond for trout fishing which is stocked every year by the Alberta Conservation Association.

 Water based activities include canoeing, kayaking and sailing.

 A year-round campground with all amenities is located in the park, as well as three group camping sites.
 A back country camping area is also available for rental.
 Several additional day use areas (including the CN station and one featuring a baseball diamond) are found in the park.
 A golf course is found in Vermilion, and a mini golf course is within the park limits.

 The old CNR station has been relocated to the park, as well an old CNR caboose which is on display near the station.